Emergency Transmission Presents (fka On The Eve)

 On the Eve was first produced in a staged-reading workshop in 2011, advancing to a ten-show production at Margo Jones Theatre in Dallas in 2012, earning year-end best mentions by D Magazine, Theatre Jones, Dallas Voice and Dallas Observer.
 The 2013 DFW Theatre Critics Forum awarded it “Best New Play or Musical” and “Best Creative Contribution for Score.”
 In 2014, a 23-show professional premiere production was held at Theatre Three Dallas, reaching 2014 year-end best lists for D Magazine and Dallas Culture Map and receiving The Column Awards’ “2014 Steve Lovett Award for Outstanding New Work by a Local Playwright.”

-Workshop production in November 2015 at San Diego State University in association with La Jolla Playhouse.
-New York concert presentation at Joe’s Pub October 2016, produced by Theatre C. Planned production by Theatre C (NY) in the works.
+Workshop production in November 2015 at San Diego State University in association with La Jolla Playhouse (CA).
+New York concert presentation at Joe’s Pub (NY) in October 2016, produced by Theatre C.

 5 Things You Should Know